Go Back Up

 • Are employees passionate about your mission?

-You'll also want to offer continued growth and advancement opportunities while keeping your employees' day-to-day work engaging.
+On top of keeping day-to-day work engaging, you also want to offer continued growth and advancement opportunities for your employees.
 This includes a clear path to promotions and regular evaluations.

 5. Recognize your employees regularly

-In a survey conducted by Bonusly3, 82% of respondents said they consider being recognized for their accomplishments as an important part of their happiness at work.
+A survey by Bonusly2 found that 82% of respondents believe that recognition for their achievements is an important factor in their workplace happiness.
 Moreover, 63% of respondents who felt recognized at work reported being less likely to look for a new job in the next three to six months.

 Here are a few ideas for promoting employee recognition and showing employee appreciation: